-- Executive Committee meeting. - Invite Corresponding Members, Committee Associates and Friends nominated to serve on Canadian Friends Service Committee (as of the rise of CYM) who are planning to attend Canadian Yearly Meeting to attend any CFSC meeting or programming during CYM.
+- Executive Committee meeting. - Call special teleconference meeting for audit approval. - Invite Corresponding Members, Committee Associates and Friends nominated to serve on Canadian Friends Service Committee (as of the rise of CYM) who are planning to attend Canadian Yearly Meeting to attend any CFSC meeting or programming during CYM.